yiisoft/config/README.md

 ## Configuration in a PHP file

-You can define the configuration in a PHP file, in the `extra` section of the `composer.json`, specify only the path to the PHP file:
+You can define configuration in a PHP file.
+To do it, specify a PHP file path in the `extra` section of the `composer.json`:

 ```json
 "extra": {